LAST UPDATED: June 27, 2019

 - Even with the best electric scooter, if you commute long distances each day, you may need to keep an extra charger on hand.
 Leave one in your office to charge the scooter before you leave for the day.

-- If you have an electric scooter, tried to avoid getting it wet.
+- If you have an electric scooter, try to avoid getting it wet.
 The motor will short out if it gets waterlogged.
 Powered scooters also don't perform as well when it's really hot or cold outside.

 - Kids need to learn how to “lean to steer” a scooter.
 By doing this, they turn the scooter without using the handlebars.
 This enables them to have better support and directional awareness.